3manuek/3manuek/content/blog/2022-12/colemakjourney.md

 - Reshape my muscle memory with the qwerty layout, to fix the bad habits.

 ## Touch Tapping and the 10-fingers method

+Generally, both techniques are mentioned as one, but they are not the same thing.
+Although, using just one wouldn't make sense.
+The new ortholinear keyboard required to reharse and pulish some skills.

+As the keyboard has unlabeled keys, Touch Tapping is needed.
+Touch Tapping is the techique of no doing visual contact with the keyboard -- it it more complex than that, but you will need to investigate and practice this anyway.

+The ortholinear disposition is more optimal for the pinky finger access, and corrects the hand position considerably.
+So training the pinky finger would be crucial to speed up typing.

 In my case, it wasn't a huge thing.
 I was already doing Touch Tapping.
 But in your case, if you never heard about, I recommend to: